 Restaurants are geared towards French tastes, serving omelettes, seafood and meat dishes.
 There is very little in the way of typical local dishes.
 Baguettes are sold everywhere, in the town's bakeries and from road stands in the countryside.
-Be aware that most everything is very costly.

 The beach closest to Mamoudzou is 10 miles away at Trevani.
 Other beaches are located farther north or in the distant southern part of the island.
 N'Goudja on the southwest tip of the island is said to feature Mayotte's best beach for snorkeling and diving.
 Just north of the beach is Mount Choungui, an extinct volcano.